Making soap uses strong alkali (caustic soda) which can be dangerous if not used correctly. It can cause severe burns and can be fatal if ingested.

 - Always measure oils and caustic soda by weight and not by volume!

-- And lastly, always remember to test the pH of your soap before selling it giving it away as gifts!
+- And lastly, always test your soap before selling it or giving it away as gifts!